LewisT543/msvc-primefinder/README.md

 - Find prime numbers up to a specified limit.
 - Support for multiple algorithms for calculating primes.
-- Caching results in an in-memory store (Redis) for improved performance.
+- Caching results in an in-memory cache for improved performance.
 - Handles invalid input parameters gracefully with custom error responses.

 ## Live Deployment: